-Bio-based PE is used in packaging applications such as carry bags, plastic films and bottles.
+The global bio-based polyethylene market is anticipated to witness growth over the forecast period.
+Bio-based PE is used in packaging applications such as carry bags, plastic films, and bottles.
 Volatile prices coupled with limited availability of crude oil are expected to force polymer manufacturers to develop bio-based alternatives including bio-based PE.
-In addition, renewable nature of bio-based PE makes it an eco-friendly substitute to chemical counterparts which are expected to augment market demand over the forecast period.
+In addition, the renewable nature of bio-based PE makes it an eco-friendly substitute to chemical counterparts which are expected to augment market demand over the forecast period.

 Growing focus on sustainable packaging is expected to be a key factor for bio-based PE demand over the next six years.
 Stringent regulations including the Montreal &Kyoto Protocol issued by regulatory bodies such as EPA and EC (European Commission) aimed at reducing GHG emission is expected to propel the demand for bio-based PE.
 Uncertain availability of sugarcane as a raw material on account of its increased application in the food & beverage industry is expected to negatively impact market growth over the next six years.
 The emergence of substitutes such as bio-based PET, PLA, and PEF in packaging is expected to hamper bio-based PE market growth over the forecast period.
 Technological advancement in hydraulic fracturing has resulted in increased shale gas supply as a feedstock for polymer manufacturing thereby reducing prices.
 This development is expected to result in polymer manufacturers preferring low-cost shale as raw material for PE manufacturing which could hamper bio-based PE market growth.